-Donald Trump, Shinzo Abe meet at White House
+Trump renews US security guarantees to Japan

+Washington (CNN)President Donald Trump on Friday renewed US security guarantees to Japan concerning islands in the East China Sea with which it has a territorial dispute with Beijing.

-Washington (CNN)President Donald Trump and Japanese Prime Minister Shinzo Abe are speaking at a news conference at the White House.
+Trump delivered the undertaking during a press conference with Japanese Prime Minister Shinzo Abe at the White House.

+"We are committed to the security of Japan and all areas under its administrative control," Trump said in the East Room of the White House.

 Before their joint appearance in the East Room, the two leaders held Oval Office talks expected to focus on the restive security situation in Northeast Asia as China flexes its territorial muscles and North Korea pursues its nuclear and ballistic missile program.
 They were also discussing the US-Japan alliance, the bedrock of American power projection in Asia about which Trump made uncomplimentary comments during his campaign.